Why Is Your Rotator Cuff in Pain and How Can You Solve It?

 A physical therapist is able to diagnose your injury, as well as provide a rotator cuff injury treatment plan suited to your specific situation.
 By learning from an expert how to treat a torn rotator cuff or strained muscle, you can cut down on your rotator cuff healing time.

 In addition, you can make a variety of lifestyle adjustments to ensure this type of injury doesn’t happen again.
 This is similar to changing your routine after an illness or health status change.
 Arthritis, living with MS, or simply being classified as a member of the geriatric age group fall into this category.

 Focus on Proper Posture

 Sit up tall and don’t slouch, especially if you work at a computer desk day-in and day-out.
-Not only does poor posture cause lower back pain, but also puts pressure on your shoulder muscles, leading to rotator cuff injuries, and in some cases additional symptoms like headaches, dizziness, discomfort, and increased stress.
+Not only does poor posture cause lower back pain, but also puts pressure on your shoulder muscles.
+This leads to rotator cuff injuries, and in some cases additional symptoms like headaches, dizziness, discomfort, and increased stress.
 Make sure to keep your shoulders down, back, and relaxed.

 Practice Postural Exercises

 A lot of shoulder and postural issues arise from a weak mid-back.
 A simple exercise to begin to strengthen this area and avoid the symptoms of a rotator cuff tear or other injury involves sitting or standing up tall.

 Gently pinch your shoulder blades down and back.
 Hold this for 5-10 seconds, and aim to repeat the exercise for 10-12 repetitions and 2-3 times per day.